The Nativity Season

 Saints Are Special People Who Are Friends of God

-- Knowing about these winter saints helps students to fully know and prepare for Christ’s birth.
+- Knowing about these winter saints helps students to know Christ, and prepare for His birth.

 Objectives